HlebHarshkou2002/HlebHarshkou2002/README.md

 ![BEM](https://img.shields.io/badge/Bem-black?style=for-the-badge&logo=Bem)

 2. ### About
-    - Landing page of adstract design company.
+    ✔️ Landing page of adstract design company. <br>
+    ✔️ Adaptive, cross-browser, responsive. <br>
-    - Has 15 thematic blocks.
+    ✔️ Has 15 thematic blocks. <br>
-    - Implemented site navigation.
+    ✔️ Implemented site navigation. <br>
-    - Implemented the functionality of returning to the top of the page, progress bar without using libraries.
+    ✔️ Implemented the functionality of returning to the top of the page, progress bar without using libraries. <br>
-    - Implemented slider and accordion without using libraries.
+    ✔️ Implemented slider and accordion without using libraries. <br>